asyrul21/designPatternsReference/README.md

 This is a summary of the book Head First Design Patterns.

+It is meant to serve as a language-agnostic Design Pattern reference.
+Hence, most of the code examples attempt to exclude any Java-specific implementation, or using any Java's built in API libraries.

 ## How to run the code

 You can either run the code via IDE (intelliJ) or via the Terminal.